 - Will the results give us confidence that we're making the best business decision?

-- Management ability to use case results effectively for decision support, planning, management and control, and accountability purposes, increases.
+- Increasing Accuracy in business case results means that management ability to use case results effectively for decision support, planning, management and control, and accountability purposes, increases.

-- The time, effort, and other resources needed for case building decrease.
+- Case Building cost and time, effort, and other resources needed for case building decrease.